-Protalix BioTherapeutics, Inc. (collectively with its subsidiaries, the "Company"), and its wholly-owned subsidiary, Protalix Ltd., are biopharmaceutical companies focused on the development and commercialization of recombinant therapeutic proteins based on the Company's proprietary ProCellEx[®] protein expression system ("ProCellEx").
-In September 2009, Protalix Ltd. formed another wholly-owned subsidiary under the laws of the Netherlands, Protalix B.V., in connection with the European Medicines Agency ("EMA") application process in the European Union.
+Protalix BioTherapeutics, Inc. (collectively with its subsidiaries, the "Company"), and its wholly-owned subsidiary, Protalix Ltd., are biopharmaceutical companies focused on the development and commercialization of recombinant therapeutic proteins based on the Company's proprietary ProCellEx® protein expression system ("ProCellEx").
+In September 2009, Protalix Ltd. formed another whollyowned subsidiary under the laws of the Netherlands, Protalix B.V., in connection with the European Medicines Agency ("EMA") application process in the European Union.
 The Company's two subsidiaries are referred to collectively herein as the "Subsidiaries."

 On May 1, 2012, the U.S. Food and Drug Administration ("FDA") approved taliglucerase alfa for injection, the Company's first approved drug product, as an enzyme replacement therapy (ERT) for the long-term treatment of adult patients with a confirmed diagnosis of type 1 Gaucher disease.
 Taliglucerase alfa is a proprietary, recombinant form of glucocerebrosidase (GCD) that the Company developed using ProCellEx.
-Taliglucerase alfa was also approved by the Israeli Ministry of Health (the "Israeli MOH") in September 2012, by the Brazilian Ministry of Health in March 2013 and by the applicable regulatory authorities of certain other countries.
-Taliglucerase alfa is the first plant cell-based recombinant therapeutic protein approved by each of the FDA and the Israeli MOH.
+Taliglucerase alfa was also approved by the Israeli Ministry of Health (the "Israeli MOH") in September 2012, by the Brazilian Ministry of Health (the "Brazilian MOH") in March 2013 and by the applicable regulatory authorities of certain other countries.
+Taliglucerase alfa is the first plant cell-based recombinant therapeutic protein approved by the FDA or any other major regulatory authority.

-Taliglucerase alfa is being marketed in the United States under the brand name ELELYSO[TM] by Pfizer Inc. ("Pfizer"), the Company's commercialization partner, as provided in the exclusive license and supply agreement by and between Protalix Ltd. and Pfizer (the "Pfizer Agreement").
+Taliglucerase alfa is being marketed in the United States under the brand name ELELYSOTM by Pfizer Inc. ("Pfizer"), the Company's commercialization partner, as provided in the exclusive license and supply agreement by and between Protalix Ltd. and Pfizer (the "Pfizer Agreement").
 The Company, through Protalix Ltd., markets ELELYSO in Israel.

-Protalix Ltd. granted Pfizer an exclusive, worldwide license to develop and commercialize taliglucerase alfa under the Pfizer Agreement, but retained those rights in Israel.
+Protalix Ltd. granted Pfizer an exclusive, worldwide license to develop and commercialize taliglucerase alfa under the Pfizer Agreement, but retained those rights in Israel and, subject to the effectiveness of the Brazil Agreement (as defined below), in Brazil.
 The Company has agreed to a specific allocation between Protalix Ltd. and Pfizer regarding the responsibilities for the continued development efforts for taliglucerase alfa.
 To date, the Company has received an upfront payment of \$60.0 million in connection with the execution of the Pfizer Agreement and shortly thereafter an additional \$5.0 million clinical development-related milestone payment.
 The Company received an additional \$25.0 million milestone payment in connection with the FDA's approval of taliglucerase alfa in the United States, which was considered to be a substantive milestone for purposes of revenue recognition, and, accordingly, was recorded as revenue during the period in which the milestone was achieved.
-The agreement provides that the Company share with Pfizer the net profits or loss related to the development and commercialization of taliglucerase alfa on a 40% and 60% basis, respectively, except with respect to the profits or losses under the agreement, there are certain agreed upon limits on the amounts that may be deducted from gross sales for certain expenses and costs of goods sold.
+The agreement provides that the Company share with Pfizer the net profits or loss related to the development and commercialization of taliglucerase alfa on a 40% and 60% basis, respectively, except with respect to the profits or losses related to commercialization efforts in Israel and, subject to the effectiveness of the Brazil Agreement, Brazil, where the Company retained or will retain exclusive marketing rights.
+In calculating the net profits or losses under the agreement, there are certain agreed upon limits on the amounts that may be deducted from gross sales for certain expenses and costs of goods sold.